Welcome to Rise Park Surgery

 We want to treat all patients with kindness and compassion and value the contribution made by all members of our practice team.

-Thank you for your understanding and cooperation from all at Rise Park Surgery
+Thank you all for your cooperation and we look forward to a bright future at Rise Park Surgery.

 Just to let you know …

 The Surgery will be closed on Tuesday 21st June 2022 for staff training.

 We will re-open at 8am on Wednesday 22nd June 2022.